MasterMedo/bible-relationships/README.md

 Cain_1:Adam_1:5,5,Cain_1,son,Adam_1,explicit,GEN 4:1,
 ```

-The way we load this data into Memgraph is using a `LOAD CSV` expression.
+The preferred way of loading such data into Memgraph is using a `LOAD CSV` expression.
 ```cypher
 LOAD CSV FROM '/relationship.csv' WITH HEADER AS row MERGE (a: Person {id: row.person_id_1})